enkidevs/curriculum/lua/lua-core/events-in-lua/advanced-event-example-in-lua.md

 ---
 ## Content

-Here's a more advanced example of using events in Lua:
+Here's a more advanced example of using events in Lua.
+Take a look at the code below before continuing:

 ```lua
 -- Create a function to handle custom events